AI Video Subject Morphing Mid-Clip: Fixes That Hold Identity

-You start the clip with a recognizable subject — a person, a character, a product — and by the end of the clip it has morphed into someone or something visibly different.
-The face has changed, the clothing color shifted, the body shape is no longer the same.
-This is “subject morphing,” the most pronounced form of identity loss in AI video.
-Distinct from drift (which is gradual): morphing is when the subject becomes a different entity entirely.
-Fix it with strong identity anchoring, shorter clips, and the right tool for the scene.
+You start the clip with a recognizable subject — a person, a character, a product — and by the end it has morphed into someone or something visibly different.
+The face changed, the clothing color shifted, the body shape is no longer the same.
+This is “subject morphing,” the most extreme form of identity loss in AI video.
+It is different from drift, which is gradual and stays the same entity; morphing is when the subject becomes a different entity entirely.

 Common causes